 In October 2020, we closed on the sale of our Life Sciences business under the terms of a Stock Purchase Agreement (the "SPA") with affiliates of American Securities LLC for \$753.3 million cash.
 The SPA includes a potential earnout payment of up to \$70 million based on the performance of the Life Sciences business during the year ending December 31, 2022, measured by Adjusted EBITDA targets, as defined by the SPA.
-After working capital and other closing adjustments, we received cash proceeds at closing of \$757.2 million and have recorded a \$3.9 million payable as of March 31, 2021, and December 31, 2020, for the balance.
+After working capital and other closing adjustments, we received cash proceeds at closing of \$757.2 million and paid \$3.9 million to the buyer during the six months ended June 30, 2021, for post-closing adjustments.

 Under the terms of a transition services agreement, we provided certain support services after the sale.
 In accordance with the terms of the SPA, we agreed to indemnify the buyer for certain tax liabilities on its consolidated federal income tax return related to the Life Sciences business during the portion of the year ended December 31, 2020, prior to the change in ownership on October 6, 2020.
-We estimate that the tax indemnification will result in a payment of approximately \$1.2 million to the buyer during the year ending December 31, 2021, and we have recorded this estimated obligation in the "Other current liabilities" line item on the Condensed Consolidated Balance Sheets as of March 31, 2021, and December 31, 2020.
+We estimate that the tax indemnification will result in a payment of approximately \$1.2 million to the buyer during the year ending December 31, 2021, and we have recorded this estimated obligation in the "Other current liabilities" line item on the Condensed Consolidated Balance Sheets as of June 30, 2021, and December 31, 2020.

 In accordance with ASC 205-20, Presentation of Financial Statements - Discontinued Operations, the operating results of the Life Sciences business are classified as discontinued operations.
 The presentation of discontinued operations includes revenues and expenses of the discontinued operations as well as any gain on the disposition of the business, all net of tax, as one line item on the Condensed Consolidated Statements of Operations and Comprehensive Income (Loss).
-The Condensed Consolidated Statements of Operations and Comprehensive Income (Loss) for all historical periods presented have been revised to reflect this presentation.
+The Condensed Consolidated Statements of Operations and Segment revised to reflect this presentation.
 Accordingly, the results of the Life Sciences business have been excluded from continuing operations and segment results for all historical periods presented in the condensed consolidated financial statements and the accompanying notes unless otherwise stated.
 The Condensed Consolidated Statements of Cash Flows for historical periods include cash flows of the Life Sciences business in each line item unless otherwise stated.